 #5 – Enjoy the rolling hills and get your ‘The Sound of Music’ game on!

 Almost half of Batanes’ landscape is hilly and mountainous; which I think makes the place very iconic in itself, because some do revel in the fact that it can rival the beauty of New Zealand.
 So heed my advice and head to the hills: enjoy the view, take jump shots if you will, and hike!

-But yeah, one does not simply leave Batanes without taking jump shots in one of the numerous picturesque spots—which is like… everywhere!
+But yeah, one does not simply leave without doing one of the best things to do in Batanes: taking jump shots in one of the numerous picturesque spots — which is like… everywhere!
 One couldn’t even call it a ‘Batanes’ experience if you won’t take the opportunity of going on a hike.
 There’s just so many areas to explore!
 If you can, I strongly advise that you find some time to trek Mt.
 Iraya!
 (It’s a dormant volcano rising at around 1,517 meters; the top can be reached in 3 hours and mountaineering or trail blazing folks would enjoy this terrain).

 The icing to the cake: drop by the island’s own ‘Marlboro Country’!
 We actually call it ‘Rakuh a Payaman’ in our language (which literally means: a vast place where you can walk around) and it showcases a breathtaking view of vast pasture lands and dramatic cliffs, with the Pacific Ocean as a backdrop.
 It’s clearly a communal pastureland where free-roaming cows and carabaos laze around, but YOU can laze around as well!

 Other than our stone houses, try visiting some of our churches and lighthouses as part of your things to do in Batanes!